-Improvements in nutrition, hygiene and sanitation, and reductions in overcrowded housing, have all helped prevent and decrease the transmission of infectious diseases (Davies 2013).
+Improvements in nutrition, hygiene and sanitation, and reductions in overcrowded housing, have all helped prevent and decrease the transmission of infectious diseases (Davies SC The drugs don't work.
+A global threat.
+London: Penguin).
 The World Health Organization estimates that, along with these broad environmental factors, antimicrobials add on average 20 years to life expectancy (Self-prescription of antibiotics boosts superbugs epidemic in the European region).

 But antimicrobial resistance is increasing and there is a lack of new antimicrobials to treat resistant diseases.
 It is important to ensure the antimicrobials that are currently effective remain so for as long as possible.

 Infectious diseases are a major cause of illness in the UK.
-In 2013, for example, 21% of all days lost at work (approximately 27 million days) were caused by coughs, colds and flu and other infectious diseases (Sickness absence in the labour market: February 2014 Office for National Statistics).
+In 2013, for example, 21% of all days lost at work (approximately 27 million days) were caused by coughs, colds and flu and other infectious diseases (Office for National Statistics' Sickness absence in the labour market: February 2014).

 The incidence of infectious disease tends to be higher in groups with lower socioeconomic status and outcomes tend to be poorer.
-For example, they are more likely to have tuberculosis, transmit it to others and to have a drug-resistant strain (Annual report of the Chief Medical Officer 2011: volume one Department of Health).
+For example, they are more likely to have tuberculosis, transmit it to others and to have a drug-resistant strain (Department of Health's Annual report of the Chief Medical Officer 2011: volume 1).

 Although viruses (such as HIV), parasites (such as malaria) and fungi (such as Candida) are showing resistance to antivirals, antiparasitics and antifungals respectively, for the general population antibiotic resistance is the main concern.
 However for some population subgroups, resistance to antivirals and antifungals may be of equal concern.
 This includes people who are particularly vulnerable to infection due to supressed immune systems; for example, because of HIV, an inherited condition or treatment they may be having for conditions such as cancer or an organ transplant.

-In the UK, the spread of multidrug-resistant tuberculosis and gonorrhoea is also of public health concern (see the 'Annual report of the Chief Medical Officer 2011: volume one').
+In the UK, the spread of multidrug-resistant tuberculosis and gonorrhoea is also of public health concern (see the 'Annual report of the Chief Medical Officer 2011: volume 1').

-National campaigns to raise public and professional awareness of antibiotic resistance may reduce antibiotic prescribing and demand (European antibiotic awareness day 2013 evaluation report Department of Health).
+National campaigns to raise public and professional awareness of antibiotic resistance may reduce antibiotic prescribing and demand (Department of Health's European antibiotic awareness day 2013 evaluation report).
 But a 2013 survey of 2,033 people in the UK by Ipsos MORI (Antibiotics: a cure for the common cold?) showed that:

 16% wrongly believe antibiotics work on colds or flu